timklapdor/csulx/_pages/mixer.md

 The OLM  Mixer is a tool for illustrating the levels of potential engagement with a range of teaching strategies.
 It provides a range of descriptors to diagnose existing practice and a visual map of the relationships between the features in a learning cycle for future planning.

-*Have a go at the tool below and let us know what you think!*
+*Use the tool below and let us know what you think!*